 Qualified Teacher Status (QTS) – All trainees

 All successful School Direct trainee teachers will achieve the recommendation for QTS.

-The majority of your time on this programme is spent in school and the training is delivered through the bespoke training sessions (professional studies sessions, as well as specific Learning Days).
-Trainees also attend subject specific training days at university.
+The majority of your time on this programme is spent in school and the training is delivered either by the University, SCITT or by the Trust.

 Trainees are assessed through a professional portfolio, which will evidence how the standards for the award of QTS are being met.
 Evidence will include observations of teaching and professional activities, they will demonstrate a clear understanding of teaching and subject knowledge.
 Classroom experience will increase in each successive term of the programme as confidence and ability develop.

 Throughout the programme, trainees are assessed by their mentors and university tutors who will grade them at key points to help them understand how well they are progressing towards meeting the standards for QTS.
 At the end of the programme, the trainee will have a final assessment.

 Post Graduate Certificate in Education (PGCE) - Optional

 In addition to the above assessment process for the recommendation for QTS, trainees who have opted for the PGCE award will be required to undertake further academic study and action research.
 They will be required to submit three 4,000 word assignments, spread across the year, which will be assessed at Masters Level and gain them 60 Masters credits.
 There will be additional taught days at university and tutorials to support trainees who choose the PGCE pathway.

 There is also support for trainees on this route during the Trust Professional Studies Sessions.
 Prior to the completion of each assessment, PGCE trainees will have a study day where staff will be present, to give further support and guidance.

 A high proportion of our trainees are offered a permanent role at their school or at a school within the Trust on successful completion of the programme.